 The bootstrap stage

 Once the TrustBox script has finished downloading, the browser will execute it.
-In there, we look at the browser’s state.
+At this point, we look at the browser’s state.
 If it’s still “loading”, we simply subscribe to the DOMContentLoaded event, to let the browser catch up on its reading and ping us back when it’s done.
 Otherwise, we proceed with our main task, which is to find the TrustBox < div >s in the page and fill them with content.

 If we find an SEO TrustBox, we call our backend service right away to get the up-to-date structured data markup for your company.
 And like everything we do in the TrustBox loading process, this is an asynchronous operation.
 We start the request and inform the browser that when the response comes back with the markup, it should be inserted in the < head> section, where search engines expect it.